IonutMitrita/spring-reddit-clone/README.md

 # spring-reddit-clone
-A reddit clone using Spring Boot
+A clone of reddit using Spring Boot